Steam minced pork: Culinary history

 The origin of steam minced pork remains unknown.
 However, it is believed that it is originated from the Guangdong area of China and is classified as one of the representative Cantonese cuisine dishes.
 It consists of many typical Guangdong dishes qualities such as a sweet and salty flavour and the steaming method.
 It is believed to be stemmed from the Hakka (客家) culinary culture.
 Hakka traditional preserved food such as fermented vegetables like preserved cabbage (梅菜), dried seafood like dried squid (土魷) are common components found in steam minced pork varieties to increase its flavour.
 As it has widely spread around China, its flavour differentiates in different areas (e.g. less salty and more sweet in the Foshan area) and was mixed with different Southern China crops such as water chestnut and Chinese fermented black beans (豆鼓), dried scallops creating different varieties.

 Characteristic

 A characteristic of this homemade dish is the rhythmic pounding of the cleaver against the chopping board during preparing the hand-minced pork.
 Steam minced pork is popular and common among cantonese families because cantonese people find it goes well with rice, and the preparation and ingredients are also simple.
 For this reason, it is familiar to hear this hand-mincing sound from each home during lunch or dinner time in Hong Kong.

 Variation

 Steam minced pork can be divided into two types.
-One is a mixture of grind pork with other ingredient, they includes:
+One is a mixture of grind pork with other ingredient, this includes: